 Then, enjoy one of the many tours offered in the area.
 Earn bragging rights as you cross the Arctic Circle while touring the Ice Road Trucker’s Dalton Highway.
-Keep your eyes open for wildlife as you make your way on the 2 hour journey to see the highest peak in North America, Denali.
+Keep your eyes open for wildlife as you make your way on the 2-hour journey to see the highest peak in North America, Denali.

-Head to Chena Hot Springs where you can relax after visiting the nearby Aurora Ice museum, the largest year round ice museum in the world.
-Get a close up of the Trans-Alaska Pipeline on the way back into town.
+Head to Chena Hot Springs, where you can relax after visiting the nearby Aurora Ice Museum, the largest year-round ice museum in the world.
+Get a close-up of the Trans-Alaska Pipeline on the way back into town.

 It is easy to enjoy Fairbanks no matter what time of year you visit.

 Enjoy long summer days spent hiking, fishing, panning for gold, or enjoying a festival.
-In the winter, despite the short days, there are many activities to keep you busy such as dog sled tours, ice fishing, skiing, a visit to the Santa Claus House in the North Pole, and viewing the Northern Lights.
-Fairbanks, Alaska is a town full of history and activities to keep you busy year round.
+In the winter, despite the short days, there are many activities to keep you busy, such as dog-sled tours, ice fishing, skiing, a visit to the Santa Claus House in the North Pole, and viewing the Northern Lights.
+Fairbanks, Alaska, is a town full of history and activities to keep you busy year-round.

 Tip: It is recommended to stay in the downtown Fairbanks area since everything is within walking distance.

-Recommended by Ashley from A Southern Gyspy
+Recommended by Ashley from A Southern Gypsy

 The Great Smoky Mountains National Park is one of my favorite places in the entire world.
 It consists of large portions of Eastern Tennessee and Western North Carolina in the United States.

-Some of my favorite things to do include driving and hiking the 11-mile Cades Cove loop for the best black bear sightings, seeing the synchronous fireflies in June (one of only two places in the world to see them), spotting elk in the Cataloochee Valley, exploring the ghost town of Elkmont and all the hiking you could possibly ever want.
+Some of my favorite things to do include driving and hiking the 11-mile Cades Cove loop for the best black bear sightings, seeing the synchronous fireflies in June (one of only two places in the world to see them), spotting elk in the Cataloochee Valley, exploring the ghost town of Elkmont and all the hiking you could ever want.